Edinburgh Tram POS

 The people who use these machines the most, are often the least familiar with the city.

+Locals/commuters tend to have monthly passes.
 So for tourists & rookies, this screen is a spaghetti of names that aren’t relatable.
+Not just that but there’s so many choices (All blue) to pick from.

 Simply put: